A dot?! What do you mean?

 The accommodation in Koh Lipe is more expensive than in other places in Thailand – for us it ended up being the most expensive hostel we had in the entire Thai trip!
 Well worth though – just in the middle of the Walking Street, brand new, clean, decent Wi-Fi , comfortable and functional dorms, plenty of personal storage lockers and friendly staff!
 Bloom café & hostel we will come back one day!

 The village looks mainly built for serving tourists (is this good or bad?
 I have no clue!
-How the island used to be?) and even if we visited it at the end of the season it was very busy!
+How the island used to be?
+If you have been here years ago please comment below!) and even if we visited it at the end of the season it was very busy!
 I can’t imagine how it will be throughout the high and / or peak season!